SavanJ-Saji/savanjsaji.github.io/README.md

 # Reactfolio V1.2 👩🏽‍🚀

 Reactfolio is a modern and customizable personal portfolio web template built using the popular React library.
-This platform offers a streamlined way for professionals to present their portfolio and highlight their skills and accomplishments engagingly and professionally.
+This platform offers a streamlined way for professionals to present their portfolio and highlight their skills and accomplishments, engagingly and professionally.
 With its responsive design and clean code, Reactfolio can be easily tailored to suit individual needs and preferences, making it an ideal choice for anyone looking to create a stunning online portfolio.

 <center>
 <img src="https://github.com/user-attachments/assets/ceb1da22-fa4e-4a7f-b82d-da3b08a31e07" alt="Reactfolio" />